nataliabu/ni_api/README.md

 #### Use cases
 This functionality allows the user to:
-* set new key-pair values
+* set one or more new key-value pairs without expiry
+* set one key-value pair with expiry
 * update already existent data entries.

-If an already existent key is given when setting a key-value pair, the data entry will be updated and the old value overwritten with the new value.
+If an already existent key is given when setting a key-value pair (without expiry), the data entry will be updated and the old value overwritten with the new value.

+With more time I would expand the use cases to be more flexible.
+New versions could allow the user to:
+* set several key-value pairs with expiry
+* update the expiry of an already existent data entry

+I didn't have enough time to write the tests for the expiry functionality.
+These would test that the functionality is working as expected when given a correct input by the user, but also some edge cases like:
+* negative integer
+* float
+* string of letters, among others.

 #### Data type limitations
 This implementation only accepts strings as values.
 If I had more time, I would improve it to accept other